Modular Analog Computing

 The operation can be paused and restarted: this makes it possible to freeze the status and observe the value of the variables at any time by means of a voltmeter.

-The time constant of the integration is selectable between two values, short and long.
+The time constant of the integration is selectable between two values, 10 and 100 msec.
 Short integration time is particularly useful when the variables are visualized cyclically by means of an oscilloscope.

 Constant / Divide by constant (potentiometer)